 My first dives on Koh Phi Phi far exceeded my expectations.
 Despite the tourist pressure, the funds are very rich.

 I am spoiled for my first two dives, on so-called "local" sites near Phi Phi Ley, not far from Phi Phi Don (the main island where we sleep).
-No less than two "leopard sharks" (sea sharks), seahorses yet not easy to find and a turtle ...
-Not to mention the usual local fauna.
-I slide some photos, but it's a festival!
+Not less than two "leopard sharks" (zebra sharks), seahorses, which are not easy to find, and a turtle...
+Without counting the usual local fauna.
+I slip some pictures, but it is a festival!

-Our dive-master, a young guy named Ryan, reads One hundred years of loneliness de Marquez, in English, on the boat.
-Visibly more interested in reading than in dives.
-Under the water, he certainly did his job properly, but trace a little too fast for my taste.
-Barely time to take pictures!
-Obviously a bit jaded to walk divers-tourists, the boy ...
+Our dive-master, a young guy named Ryan, reads One hundred years of loneliness by Marquez, in English, on the boat.
+Obviously more interested in his reading than in diving.
+Underwater, he certainly did his job correctly, but he was a bit too fast for my taste.
+Hardly enough time to take pictures!
+Obviously a bit bored with walking tourists-divers, the boy...

-That said, monopolized by my brand new stab and brand new Legend Expander Legend (see page Equipment), I make few images.
-But I'm catching up on the second one!
+That said, monopolized by my brand new stab and brand new Legend Expander Legend (see page Equipment), I don't make many pictures.
+But I make up for it on the second one!
 The proof.

 Koh Phi Phi View Point

-Then, hardly tired by this double immersion, I attack the climb that leads to View Point, the aptly named.
-There are now "tsunami evacuation route" signs all over the island's paths.
+Then, hardly tired by this double immersion, I start the climb that leads to View Point, the well named.
+There are now "tsunami evacuation route" signs everywhere along the island's paths.

-From there, we have a breathtaking view of the two beaches back to back.
-Probably the best-known panorama of Phi Phi.
-As usual, when it comes to making an effort, even modest, in these latitudes, I'm swimming.
-Fortunately, the ice cream vendor is waiting for tourists on arrival ...
+From up there, you have a breathtaking view of the two beaches back to back.
+Probably the most famous panorama of Phi Phi.
+As usual, as soon as it is a question of making an effort, even modest, under these latitudes, I am in swimming.
+Fortunately, the ice cream man is waiting for the tourists at the arrival...